Ritzel: New York state's new Class AAA division spreads large school competition thin

 In that forum, Class AAA was approved by an overwhelming majority.

-Count this columnist as one that disapproves, though this explains Section III's increased interest in open sectional tournaments because the large school brackets would be dormant otherwise.
+Count this columnist as one who disapproves, though this explains Section III's increased interest in open sectional tournaments, because the large school brackets would be dormant otherwise.

 A change that benefits the few but damages the majority is not one worth making.
 Apparently, the NYSPHSAA missed that memo.